nmansilla/forge-workshop/README.md

 1. Go to http://go.atlassian.com/cloud-dev and create a site using the email address associated with your Atlassian account.
 2. Once your site is ready, log in and complete the setup wizard.

+## Fundamentals of Forge

+[CLI](https://go.atlassian.com/forge-cli) - Forge CLI is the command line interface for building and deploying Forge apps.

+[Jira Modules](https://go.atlassian.com/forge-jira-modules) - Modules describe how Forge apps extend and interact with Atlassian products.

+[Permissions](https://go.atlassian.com/forge-permissions) - Permissions controls your app's access to remote resources.

+[Manifest](https://developer.atlassian.com/platform/forge/manifest-reference/) - The manifest is a YAML file that describes your Forge app.
+It includes theÂ modulesÂ your app wants to use, theÂ permissionsÂ required by your app, and other information about your app.

+[App Deployment](https://go.atlassian.com/forge-environments) - Forge automatically creates development, staging and production environment to deploy your apps.

+[Environment variables](https://go.atlassian.com/forge-environments) - Key-value pairs you can manage via theÂ Forge CLI variables commands for different environments.

+[Tunneling](https://developer.atlassian.com/platform/forge/tunneling/) - Tunneling runs your app code locally on your machine via the Forge CLI.

 ## Jira Hello World